mattmakai/fullstackpython.com/content/posts/180309-flask-docker-macos.markdown

 ## Dockerfile

 ```
+# this is an official Python runtime, used as the parent image
 FROM python:3.6.4-slim

+# set the working directory in the container to /app
 WORKDIR /app

+# add the current directory to the container as /app
 ADD . /app

+# execute everyone's favorite pip command, pip install -r
 RUN pip install --trusted-host pypi.python.org -r requirements.txt

+# unblock port 80 for the Flask app to run on
 EXPOSE 80

-ENV DEBUG True
+# execute the Flask app
 CMD ["python", "app.py"]
 ```

+Save the Dockerfile so that we can run our next command with the completed contents of the file.
+On the commandline run:

 ```
 docker build -t flaskdock .
 ```

+The above `docker build` file uses the `-t` flag to tag the image with the name of `flaskdock`.

 ## Running the Container
-Make sure to replace the absolute path for the volume to your own directory.
+Now that we have our image in hand we can run it as a container with the `docker run` command.
+Execute the following command, making sure to replace the absolute path for the volume to your own directory.

 ```
-docker run -p 4000:80 --volume=/Users/matt/devel/py/flaskdocker:/app flaskdock
+docker run -p 5000:80 --volume=/Users/matt/devel/py/flaskdocker:/app flaskdock
 ```

 ## What's Next?